Hidden Dragon

 For phoneme drill volume and progress tracking: ELSA is the strongest dedicated pronunciation trainer.
 Use it if you want a large library of structured exercises and a dashboard showing your specific sounds improving over time.

 For pronunciation on your own content: Hidden Dragon is the only option.
-Generate a graded English story on your topic, turn it into flashcards, score your pronunciation on that vocabulary.
-This is the right tool if you are preparing for a specific context — a job, an exam, a presentation — and want to practise the English that matters for that context.
+Generate a graded English story on your topic, turn it into SRS flashcards, score your pronunciation on that vocabulary.
+This is the right tool if you are preparing for a specific context - a job, an exam, a presentation - and want to practise the English that matters for that context.

 For grammar corrections on writing: Hidden Dragon's Homework is the only tool on this list that addresses this.

 Most learners do not need all of these.
-If you want one tool that covers pronunciation, conversation, grammar, and vocabulary generation without juggling multiple subscriptions, Hidden Dragon Pro covers that surface.
+If you want one tool that covers pronunciation, SRS, conversation, grammar, and vocabulary generation without juggling multiple subscriptions, Hidden Dragon Pro covers that surface.
 If you want the deepest standalone phoneme drill library, add ELSA.
 If you are preparing for something specific and want a human teacher who knows your error patterns, invest in a few italki sessions.

 Frequently Asked Questions